Lindsey Pelas Sizzles In Semi-Sheer Crop Top And Tiny Daisy Dukes To Repost Deleted Photos

 She also shared a message for the "hater groups" who she accused of "mass reporting" her.

-“Go enjoy your fake a** bot accounts and worry about the jobs you don’t have and never will,” Lindsey wrote alongside a hand emoji with its middle finger up.
-She tagged her location as West Hollywood.
+"Go enjoy your fake a** bot accounts and worry about the jobs you don't have and never will," Lindsey wrote alongside a hand emoji with its middle finger up.

 Plenty of her fans and friends shared their frustration in the comments section while others praised her obvious beauty.